yellows8/3ds_homemenuhax/README.md

 * v9.6
 * v9.7
 * All homemenu versions with this vuln where the ropgadget-finder successfully finds the required addresses, unless structs involved with the initial ROP-chain change etc.

+Due to an issue with APT, the <=v1.2 installer will fail to find the .lz for the following system-versions, due to using the wrong Home Menu title-version.
+This should be fixed in a future release of the installer.
+* v9.3
+* v9.6
+* v9.7

 This flaw was introduced with the Home Menu version which added support for themes: 9.0.0-X on Old3DS, v8.1 on New3DS.
 Old3DS JPN theme support was "added" 9.1.0-XJ.
 The lowest system-version supported by this is v9.0.